elfcorreia/routing/README.md

 route('posts', '/posts');
 ~~~

-When not especified, the `routing/not_implemented_yet_handler` its used, to specify a handler, you must pass a [callback/callable](https://www.php.net/manual/en/language.types.callable.php) variable.
+When not especified, the `routing/not_implemented_yet_handler` its used.
+To specify a handler, you must pass a [callback/callable](https://www.php.net/manual/en/language.types.callable.php) variable.
 ~~~php
 route('index', '/', 'index_view');
 route('posts', '/posts', function () { echo 'posts'; });